boettiger-lab/earthdatalogin/README.md

 cloud-native access is now matches the standard strategies we would use for cloud-native access of any other data source.

-The defining feature that makes ‘cloud native’ access fast is that this access is *lazy*.
+A key feature that makes ‘cloud native’ access fast is that this access is *lazy*.
 All though these individual files could be quite large, our request has not downloaded the entire file – it has instead used its knowledge of spatial data formats to read just those bytes of the file that provide critical metadata such as extent, projection, bands and coordinate ranges.
 Using that information, we can extract just the bits of data (locations, variables) we care about without having to download everything else as well.
 This saves the RAM on our computer, and drive space on our disks, as well as speeding up download.
 Without these techniques, processing the massive amounts of data coming from modern earth observation methods would be impractical.

 *However*, not all data formats are equally amenable to this approach.
 Requesting a few bytes from a file across hundreds of miles of network